ZakiiPoo/Arco-Config-Files/README.md

-# Emacs-Config
+# Arco Config
-Just a repository for my doom emacs files
+Just a repository for my Arco files